-- (1) "Director" means an individual who is serving as a trustee or director of a religious organization or an individual who is serving in a similar capacity in a religious organization. - (2) "Religious organization" means an association, conference, congregation, convention, committee or other entity that is organized and operated for a religious purpose and that is exempt from federal income tax under 26 USC 501 (c) (3) or (d) and any subunit of such an association, conference, congregation, convention, committee or entity that is organized and operated for a religious purpose, except that "religious organization" does not include any of the following:
+(1) "Director" means an individual who is serving as a trustee or director of a religious organization or an individual who is serving in a similar capacity in a religious organization.

+(2) "Religious organization" means an association, conference, congregation, convention, committee or other entity that is organized and operated for a religious purpose and that is exempt from federal income tax under 26 USC 501 (c) (3) or (d) and any subunit of such an association, conference, congregation, convention, committee or entity that is organized and operated for a religious purpose, except that "religious organization" does not include any of the following:

-11 Updated 21-22 Wis.
+11 Updated 03-04 Wis.
 Stats.
+Database

-- (a) A Roman Catholic church organized under s.
-187.19. - (b) A nonstock corporation organized under ch.
-181. - (3) "Officer" means an individual who is serving as a president, vice president, treasurer or secretary of a religious organization or who is serving in a similar office in a religious organization.
+(a) A Roman Catholic church organized under s.
+187.19.

+(b) A nonstock corporation organized under ch.
+181.

+(3) "Officer" means an individual who is serving as a president, vice president, treasurer or secretary of a religious organization or who is serving in a similar office in a religious organization.
 History: 1995 a.
+260.

-260. - 187.41 Reliance by directors or officers.
-Unless the director or officer knew or should have known that reliance was unwarranted, a director or officer, in discharging his or her duties to a religious organization, may rely on information, opinions, reports or statements, any of which may be written or oral, formal or informal, including financial statements and other financial data, if prepared or presented by any of the following: - (1) An officer or employee of the religious organization whom the director or officer believes in good faith to be reliable and competent in the matters presented. - (2) Legal counsel, certified public accountants licensed or certified under ch.
-442, or other professional persons or experts employed by the religious organization, as to matters the director or officer believes in good faith are within the person's professional or expert competence. - (3) In the case of reliance by a director, a committee of the governing body of the religious organization of which the director is not a member if the director believes in good faith that the committee merits confidence.
+187.41 Reliance by directors or officers.
+Unless the director or officer knew or should have known that reliance was unwarranted, a director or officer, in discharging his or her duties to a religious organization, may rely on information, opinions, reports or statements, any of which may be written or oral, formal or informal, including financial statements and other financial data, if prepared or presented by any of the following:

+(1) An officer or employee of the religious organization whom the director or officer believes in good faith to be reliable and competent in the matters presented.

+(2) Legal counsel, certified public accountants licensed or certified under ch.
+442, or other professional persons or experts employed by the religious organization, as to matters the director or officer believes in good faith are within the person's professional or expert competence.

+(3) In the case of reliance by a director, a committee of the governing body of the religious organization of which the director is not a member if the director believes in good faith that the committee merits confidence.

+History: 1995 a.
+260; 2001 a.
+16.

 187.42 Limited liability of directors and officers.

-- (1) Except as provided in sub.
-(2), a director or officer is not liable to the religious organization, its members or creditors, or any person asserting rights on behalf of the religious organization, its members or creditors, or any other person, for damages, settlements, fees, fines, penalties or other monetary liabilities arising from a breach of, or failure to perform, any duty resulting solely from his or her status as a director or officer, unless the person asserting liability proves that the breach or failure to perform constitutes any of the following: - (a) A willful failure to deal fairly with the religious organization or its members in connection with a matter in which the director or officer has a material conflict of interest. - (b) A violation of criminal law, unless the director or officer had reasonable cause to believe his or her conduct was lawful or no reasonable cause to believe his or her conduct was unlawful. - (c) A transaction from which the director or officer derived an improper personal profit. - (d) Willful misconduct. - (2) (a) Except as provided in par. (b), this section does not apply to any of the following: - 1.
-A civil or criminal proceeding brought by or on behalf of any governmental unit, authority or agency. - A proceeding brought by any person for a violation of state or federal law where the proceeding is brought pursuant to an express private right of action created by state or federal statute.
+(1) Except as provided in sub.
+(2), a director or officer is not liable to the religious organization, its members or creditors, or any person asserting rights on behalf of the religious organization, its members or creditors, or any other person, for damages, settlements, fees, fines, penalties or other monetary liabilities arising from a breach of, or failure to perform, any duty resulting solely from his or her status as a director or officer, unless the person asserting liability proves that the breach or failure to perform constitutes any of the following:

+(a) A willful failure to deal fairly with the religious organization or its members in connection with a matter in which the director or officer has a material conflict of interest.

+(b) A violation of criminal law, unless the director or officer had reasonable cause to believe his or her conduct was lawful or no reasonable cause to believe his or her conduct was unlawful.

+(c) A transaction from which the director or officer derived an improper personal profit.

+(d) Willful misconduct.

+(2) (a) Except as provided in par. (b), this section does not apply to any of the following:

+1. A civil or criminal proceeding brought by or on behalf of any governmental unit, authority or agency.